vegetable growing techniques

-1. prepare the bedAdd a shovel full of cow or sheep manure per metre length of bed.
-Some blood and bone, compost and rock dust can also be added.
-Mix in with a hoe and rake level.
-I sometimes also cover with a thin layer of mulch.
+Preparing the bedAdd a shovel full of cow or sheep manure per square metre of bed and one or two handfuls of blood and bone.
+Some compost and rock dust can also be added.
+Mix in with a hoe and rake the bed level.

-Illustration of corn planting spacings.
-Each arrowed line represents a distance of about thirty centimetres (12").
+Illustration showing corn planting spacing for a raised bed.
+Each arrowed line represents a distance of about 35 cm (14 inches).

-Leave any removed seedlings right next to the remaining ones as they will act as a decoy for slugs and snails.
+planting seedsPlant three seeds in a tight grouping in each place you intend to grow a corn plant then thin out to the strongest seedling.
+Leave any removed seedlings right next to the remaining ones as they will act as decoy food for slugs and snails.

-If all the seeds fail in a single depression then carefully transplant a spare seedling from a neighbouring depression.
-Do not replant failed depressions with more seeds.
+If all the seeds fail in a single group then carefully transplant a spare seedling from a neighbouring group.
+Do not replant failed groups with more seeds.
 This is because all the corn needs to mature at the same time if they are to be properly pollinated.